deltarobotone/visy_vision_system/README.md

 # The full system

-In the first way visy is designed to extend the Deta-Robot Ine project to push it to the next level.
+In the first way visy is designed to extend the Deta-Robot One project to push it to the next level.
 In combination with Delta-Robot One and the conveyor system visy can do it's predifined jobs:

 - Detect conveyor system
 - Control conveyor system